List of Teen Titans comics: Teen Titans Go! (2004–2008)

-In 2004, shortly after the debut of the Teen Titans TV series (itself loosely based on Wolfman and Pérez' New Teen Titans comics), DC launched a companion comic under their Johnny DC children's imprint.
+In 2004, shortly after the debut of the Teen Titans TV series (itself loosely based on Wolfman and Pérez's New Teen Titans comics), DC launched a companion comic under their Johnny DC children's imprint.
 Teen Titans Go! broadly kept to the anime-inspired look and style of the TV series and sometimes featured "chibi versions of the Titans populating the panel borders with commentary or the occasional knock-knock joke."
-The comic was set in the continuity of the cartoon, fleshing out its world and introducing new characters.

 Although the TV series was unable to use the character of Wonder Girl "[d]ue to licensing restrictions," she became a recurring character in the tie-in comic in Teen Titans Go! #36, using a design by producer Glen Murakami, who also provided the cover art to that issue.
 The series was written by J. Torres, with art primarily by Todd Nauck and Larry Stucker.
 It outlasted the TV show, running 55 issues through July 2008.

-Main team

-The comic features the same team as the TV series on which it's based (Robin, Starfire, Cyborg, Beast Boy, and Raven), with guest appearances by other heroes such as Wonder Girl and Speedy.

 Tiny Titans (2008–2012)

-In February 2008, a second Johnny DC children's Titans title was launched, this time clearly dropping the "Teen" moniker, in favor of highlighting the youth of the characters featured.
+In February 2008, a second Johnny DC children's Titans title was launched, this time dropping the "Teen" moniker, in favor of highlighting the youth of the characters featured.
 Written and illustrated by Art Baltazar and Franco, the series features "your favorite Titans, in their cutest possible form," with each issue featuring a number of "cute" stories.
-Unlike Teen Titans Go!, which has an overtly Japanese anime style, Tiny Titans is more reminiscent of American children's cartoons, albeit sometimes described as utilising the chibi form, by virtue of its "tiny" subjects.
+Unlike Teen Titans Go!, which has an animesque style, Tiny Titans is more reminiscent of American children's cartoons, albeit sometimes described as utilising the chibi form, by virtue of its "tiny" subjects.